-In the main text we document three primary results on credit card default.
-First, default rates are high particularly for new borrowers.
-Second, these high default rates are only modestly affected by even substantial changes in contract terms.64 Third, job displacement results in substantial increases in default.
-Our preferred point estimate for the latter is a 6.1 pp. increase in default from displacement which is approximately thrice the ATE from the very large 30 pp. interest rate intervention.65
+In the main text we document three primary results.
+First, default rates are higher for new borrowers (compared to older ones).
+Second, default rates are only modestly affected by even substantial changes in contract terms.66 Third, job displacement results in substantial default.
+We document a 7.6 pp. increase in default from job displacement which is substantially more than the 1.03 pp. increase in default (from a 30 pp. interest rate increase) over the same 18-month horizon.67